-"myPharo.changes" that represent the working state of the Pharo image at the moment before you told Pharo to Save and quit.
-If you wish, you can move these two files anywhere that you like on your disk, but if you do so you may (depending on your operating system) need to also move, copy or link to the virtual machine and the .source file.
+Now if you go to the location where the original image and changes files were, you will find two new files called "myPharo.image" and "myPharo.changes" that represent the working state of the Pharo image at the moment before you told Pharo to Save and quit.
+If you wish, you can move these two files anywhere that you like on your disk, but if you do so you may (depending on your operating system) need to also move, copy or link to the virtual machine and the sources file.